maxwellrk/hyper_fashion/README.md

 ## Description

-This project is an interactive front-end shopping site built using React and Redux.
+This is an interactive front-end e-commerce site built using React and Redux.
 It pulls from an exisiting API to generate a single page application, which can be navigated using React Router/ Hash Routes.

 ## Demo
 [Video Demo](https://vimeo.com/428809622)